-During a road test, and every other time, drivers must stop for emergency vehicles.
-Emergency vehicles are the proverbial "fly in the ointment" of driver's road tests.
+During a road test, and every other time, drivers must stop for emergency vehicles- watch the video!

 A few weeks ago I had a student he comes in during his day of training.
 He has road test the following day for his Class 1 driver’s license which is tractor-trailer.
 We're out, we're training - he's very confident about his road test; actually a little bit overconfident, which is what I felt, sort of initially, at the beginning of the thing: like, "I got this!"
 Anyway, we come down the hill in Vernon, BC, heading back into town and the emergency vehicle approaches from the other direction.
 And I was like great, this'll be the ultimate test.
 The emergency vehicle turned off in the intersection.
 We come down through the intersection, proceed along through downtown on the main highway.
 Another emergency vehicle approaches.
 He didn't stop.

 I said to him: "you just failed your road test."

 During training it was probably the best thing that could happen to him: he became humble, knew that there was the unexpected in driving.
 And for many new drivers who are embarking on a road test, emergency vehicles can often be the 'fly in the ointment.'

 You're nervous, you're concentrating on the task at hand and you're trying to get through the road test.
 An emergency vehicle approaches: know you must stop!
 No matter what happens, you must stop!